 The Connection Between Mental Health and Addiction

 While 18% of Americans live with some form of mental illness, around 8.4% have a substance use disorder.
 And, tragically, approximately 8 million Americans live with both, struggling to work through both symptoms of mental illness as well as the effects of addiction.
 Unfortunately, addiction often worsens the symptoms of mental illness as well; in worst-case scenarios, drug or alcohol use can even amplify or trigger conditions, like hallucinogenic drugs contributing to schizophrenia or a psychotic break.

 Statistically, those with mental health disorders are more likely to use drugs or alcohol, and are consequently more likely to develop an addiction.
 In many cases, this creates a vicious circle of sorts: without self-medicating, it’s hard to find relief from the sensations caused by mental illness, but this, in turn, makes it harder to quit.
 For this reason, it’s exceptionally important that those with a dual diagnosis, or the presence of both mental illness and addiction, to seek professional help specific to both substance use and mental health.

 For those with co-occurring disorders, rehabilitation that ignores one aspect or the other can lead to treatment that fails to address the reality of the situation, causing ineffective therapies and a heightened risk of relapse.
 Instead, psychologists and psychiatrists should be prepared to address the root causes of illness and addiction as much as possible rather than focusing on the surface-level symptoms.

 How FHE Health Can Help

 With the prevalence of both mental illness and addiction in the United States, help that can guide patients in all walks of life is essential.
-Florida House Experience is a resource that supports, enriches, and uplifts, providing a path forward for those with mental illness, a substance use disorder, or a combination of the two.
+FHE Health is a resource that supports, enriches, and uplifts, providing a path forward for those with mental illness, a substance use disorder, or a combination of the two.
 Through our fully dedicated and separate treatment program for patients whose primary diagnosis is a mental health condition, we can provide a safe, stable place for participants to come to terms with their situation, learn how to cope with and manage their symptoms, and achieve a significantly better quality of life.